jhudsl/OTTR_Template/getting_started.md

 Note that `build-all` and `docker-build-test` are not something we recommend requiring for status checks because `docker-build-test` is only run if there are changes to the Dockerfile and `build-all` is only run upon the acceptance and merging of a pull request.

-However for simplicity purposes there are two sections this Github action that you can delete if you won't be making changes to the docker image or wanting it to sync to Google Slides.
+However for simplicity purposes there are two sections this Github action that you keep off if you won't be making changes to the Docker image or you won't be wanting it to sync to Google Slides.

-#### For a course that will NEVER need changes to Docker image
+#### For a course that will need changes to Docker image

-If you know for sure that the course you are working on will never require Docker updates -- this may be the case if the course doesn't any interactive code as a part of the material, you can delete the Docker updating chunk.
+If you know for sure that the course you are working on will never require Docker updates -- this may be the case if the course doesn't any interactive code as a part of the material, you can delete the Docker updating chunk or keep it commented out.

+However, if you will need to make any change to the Docker image specific to the course you are working on, in the file `.github/render-bookdown.yml` you should uncomment the
-In the file `.github/render-bookdown.yml` you can delete the part marked by `###### START OF DOCKER UPDATE CHUNK` up to the part that says `###### END OF DOCKER UPDATE CHUNK`.
+`###### START OF DOCKER UPDATE CHUNK` up to the part that says `###### END OF DOCKER UPDATE CHUNK`.

-This will make the build-all steps run faster and will make it so you don't have to set up the Docker related Github secrets.
+This will require you to set up the [Github secrets for Docker](#dockerhub-related-secrets).

-#### For a course that does not need linking to Google Slides
+#### For a course that needs linking to Google Slides

-If you know for sure that the course you are working on does not need Google Slide automatic updating, you can delete the Google Slide updating chunk.
+If you know for sure that the course you are working on does not need Google Slide automatic updating, you can delete the Google Slide updating chunk or keep it commented out.

+However, if you will need to make any change to the Docker image specific to the course you are working on, in the file `.github/render-bookdown.yml` you should uncomment the
-In the file `.github/render-bookdown.yml` you can delete the part marked by `###### START OF GOOGLE SLIDE UPDATE CHUNK` up to the part that says `###### END OF GOOGLE SLIDE UPDATE CHUNK`.
+`###### START OF GOOGLE SLIDE UPDATE CHUNK` up to the part that says `###### END OF GOOGLE SLIDE UPDATE CHUNK`.

-This will make the `build-all` steps run faster and will make it so you don't have to set up the Google Slide related Github secrets but ALL edits to the Google Slide will need to be done by hand.
+This will require you to set up the [Github secrets for Google Slides](#google-slide-related-secrets).

 ### Linking to Leanpub repository